 - The amide is warmed with the Bromine and concentrated Aqueous NaOH solutions

 Physical Properties Of Amines :

-- lower amines are gases or low-boiling liquids and possess a characteristic ammonia like smell
+- lower amines are gases or low-boiling liquids and possess characteristic ammonia like smell

 - Aniline and other arylamines are generally colorless and transparent

-- Primary and secondary amines are capable of intermolecular hydrogen bondng, because the contain N-N bonds.Because the Nitrogen is more electronegative than Oxygen, however intermolecular hydrogen bonds betwee N and H are weaker than those O and H
+- Primary and secondary amines are capable of intermolecular hydrogen bondng, because the contain N-N bonds.Because Nitrogen is more electronegative than Oxygen, however intermolecular hydrogen bonds between N and H are weaker than those O and H

-- Tertiary (3′) amines have lower boiling point than 1′ and 2′ amines of comparable molecular weight,because they have no N-H bonds and are incapable of hydrogen bonding.
+- Tertiary (3′) amines have a lower boiling points than 1′ and 2′ amines of comparable molecular weight because they have no N-H bonds and are incapable of hydrogen bonding.

 Chemical Properties Of Amines :